Axia-Tech/AXIA-wiki/axiasolar-wiki/translated_docs/pt-PT/build-build-with-axiasolar.md

 The experience of deploying to an EVM-based chain may be more familiar to developers that have written smart contract before.
 However, the Contracts pallet makes some notable improvements to the design of the EVM.
 Namely these are:

 1. **Wasm**.
 The Contracts pallet uses WebAssembly as its compilation target.
 Any language that compiles to Wasm can potentially be used to write smart contracts.
-Although it's better to have a dedicated domain-specific-language and for that reason Parity offers the [ink!](#ink) language.
+Although it's better to have a dedicated domain-specific-language and for that reason Axia offers the [ink!](#ink) language.

 2. **Rent**.
 Contracts must pay rent or else hold a deposit suitably large enough in order to justify its existence on-chain.
 When a contract does not uphold this, it may create what's called a _tombstone_ which is a reference to the contract.
 In some conditions, the contract will be deleted outright along with its storage if it does not maintain these requirements.